Topeka USD 501

 Topeka USD 501, also known as Topeka Public Schools, is a public unified school district headquartered in Topeka, Kansas, United States.
 It is one of four school districts that serve the city of Topeka.
 Serving 13,430 students in the 2019-2020 school year, the district comprises 5 high schools, 6 middle schools, 15 elementary schools, and 7 other schools focused on serving other Pre-K-12 students.
 It has the highest enrollment of all school districts in Shawnee County.
 Topeka Public Schools is widely known for its role in the landmark Brown v.
 Board of Education school desegregation case.

 Administration

 The school district is currently under the administration of Superintendent Tiffany Anderson.

-Board of Education
+Board of education

-The Board of Education is currently under the leadership of President Scott Mickelsen and Vice President John Williams.
+The Board of Education is currently under the leadership of President Randall Schumacher and Vice President Lisa Schmitt.

 Current schools

 The school district operates the following schools: